SERIES 5

 What additional support is available to me?

-You can ask me or our producer community a question at any time through our Discord.
+You can ask a question at any time through Discord.

-Additional 1-to-1 support is also available through the Patreon VIP Tier which includes 1 hour of personalised 1-to-1 tuition from me each month to help you work through the modules and any stumbling blocks.
+Additional 1-to-1 support is available through the Patreon VIP Tier which includes 1 hour of personalised 1-to-1 tuition each month to help you work through the modules and any stumbling blocks.

-You can also request for ad hoc 1-to-1 tuition at 20% discount on the standard rate.
+You can also request for additional 1-to-1 tuition at any time.